-Gigabit switch that offers greater speed and compatibility continues to gain in popularity in the realm of networking world.
+Gigabit switch that offers greater speed and compatibility continue to gain in popularity in the realm of networking world.
 In the present market, Gigabit switch generally has two kinds of ports: SFP port vs RJ45 port.
 Different ports are endowed with relevant sizes and specifications which prevent the incorrect type of connector from being plugged into them.
 So what are the differences between SFP port and RJ45 port of the Gigabit switch?
 And how to choose the proper one from them?
-In this article we will take 24 port switch as an example to explore the distinctions and provide some considerations when choosing SFP vs RJ45 port.
+In this article, we will take 24 port switch as an example to explore the distinctions and provide some considerations when choosing SFP vs RJ45 port.

 Comparisons Between 24 Port Switch SFP vs RJ45 Port